ORIGINS OF THE APPALOOSA BREED

-There is no evidence to suggest that spotting patterns have arisen independently anywhere else in the world, hence it is a viable assumption that the cave dwellers in France were painting something new.
+Up to recent evidence to suggest that spotting patterns have arisen independently anywhere else in the world, it was a viable assumption that the cave dwellers in France were painting something new.
 As the spread from Southern Europe continued, the spotted horses interbred with native stock and eventually took on conformation appropriate to their new homes.

-Fourth generation horses are currently being produced and it is exciting to consider that their grandget will be the first acclaimed pure bred Appaloosa in Britain.
+Present day, 21st Century now sees our sixth generation horses currently being produced and it is exciting to consider that we are now breeding the first acclaimed pure bred Appaloosa in Britain.

 Genotypes of predomestic horses match phenotypes painted in Paleolithic works of cave art